These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 John Boulting.
 Perf.
 Ian Carmichael, Hugh Griffith, Terry-Thomas, Sharon Acker.
 Kingsley-International, 1957.
 Based on the book by Kingsley Amis.

-Synopsis: Struggling professor Jim Dixon (Ian Carmichael), a white man, tries to make a name for himself at a stuffy university.
+Synopsis: Struggling professor Jim Dixon (Ian Carmichael) tries to make a name for himself at a stuffy university.
 Of course, all kinds of mishaps ensue.
-In one scene, he is researching at the college library and encounters Margaret, a neurotic white woman who believes they have a serious relationship.
-However, she is clearly not a librarian as she wears long, black professor’s robes; she is also identified as a lecturer in the source book.
+In one scene, he is researching at the college library and encounters Margaret, a neurotic woman who believes they have a serious relationship.
+However, she is clearly not a librarian as she wears long, black professor’s robes; she is also identified as a lecturer in the source novel.

 Moscow on the Hudson (1984):